mynameismaxz/y-router-go/README.md

 CMD ["./gateway"]
 ```

-### Enhanced Docker Configuration
+### Container Configuration

-For production Docker deployments with health checks:
+For production container deployments with health checks (compatible with Docker and Podman):

 ```yaml
 version: '3.8'